yashovardhan99/niveshpy/docs/advanced/parsers.md

----
-hide:
-    - navigation
----

 # Parsers

-A parser is used to [parse](cli/parse.md) financial documents such as account statements and transaction histories.
+A parser is used to [parse](../cli/parse.md) financial documents such as account statements and transaction histories.

 ## Bundled Parsers